varletjs/varlet/packages/varlet-ui/src/data-table/docs/en-US.md

 ### Expand

 Use `type: 'expand'` to render an expand column.
-Use `renderExpand` to customize expanded content, and `expandable` to control whether a row can be expanded.
+Use `renderExpand` to customize expanded content, `expandable` to control whether a row can be expanded, and `v-model:expanded-row-keys` when you need to control expanded detail rows from outside.
 Expanded content is better suited for focused detail blocks than another table.

 ```html
 <script setup>